omni-us/jsonargparse/DOCUMENTATION.rst

   For more details see :ref:`dict-items`.

-- ``Tuple``, ``Set`` and ``MutableSet`` are supported even though they can't be represented in json distinguishable from a list.
+- ``Tuple``, ``Set`` and ``MutableSet`` are supported even though they can't be represented in JSON distinguishable from a list.
 Each ``Tuple`` element position can have its own type and will be validated as such. ``Tuple`` with ellipsis (``Tuple[type, ...]``) is also supported.
 In command line arguments, config files and environment variables, tuples and sets are represented as an array.

-- To set a value to ``None`` it is required to use ``null`` since this is how json/yaml defines it.
+- To set a value to ``None`` it is required to use ``null`` since this is how JSON/YAML defines it.
 To avoid confusion in the help, ``NoneType`` is displayed as ``null``.
 For example a function argument with type and default ``Optional[str] = None`` would be shown in the help as ``type: Union[str, null], default: null``.